AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 Here, we see that the mask only has power for even _l_, and is zero for odd _l_.
 Hence, when we convolve our original signal at an _l_ value, we expect to pick up major contributions from this at multipoles of _l_ ± 2, and other even multiples of two.
-This can be shown by starting out with power only at one _l_ mode, applying a mask, and recovering the power spectrum, which gives
+This can be shown by starting out with power only at one _l_ mode, applying a mask, and recovering the power spectrum.
+We do this for the Euclid-mask, and our simple mask (made out of our two cuts and so exhibits the perfect odd-mode symmetry, and has a similar _f_<sub>sky</sub> value to the Euclid mask), which gives

 ![Covariance animation](figures/investigating_masks/SingleLMode.png)

-Here, we can see that power is significantly increased for even multiples of 2 from our original _l_ value.
+Here, we can see that the perfect symmetry of the basic mask causes the odd-mode power to be vastly suppressed compared to the Euclid mask.
+Both masks feature strong increases for even multiples of 2 from our original _l_ value, which again makes sense because both masks have strong(er) support at even _l_ over odd _l_ values.
-This then makes sense why there are such strong correlations between these _l_ modes, as shown in the covariance matrix.

 ### Evaluating the coupling matrix

 In the above animation of the covariance matrix, we show how a certain _l_ mode is coupled to integer multiples of ± 2 _l_.
-We can quantify these correlations by evalutating the symmetric mode-coupling matrix _G_, which is given as Equation 11 of [`astro-ph/0307515`](https://arxiv.org/pdf/astro-ph/0307515.pdf).
+We can quantify these correlations by evaluating the symmetric mode-coupling matrix _G_, which is given as Equation 11 of [`astro-ph/0307515`](https://arxiv.org/pdf/astro-ph/0307515.pdf).
 To evaluate this, we used CAMB's `pcl_coupling_matrix` function, which is a fast implementation of this equation.
 We then normalise